-In 2018, a friend reached out to me on Twitter (I was still anonymous at this point) and encouraged me to apply for Simply Wall St. The job was writing “robo” articles for distribution under Simply Wall St News.
+In 2018, a friend reached out to me on Twitter and encouraged me to apply for Simply Wall St. The job was building “robo” templates for Simply Wall St News.
 I met the Head of Growth, Adam Hejl, and the CEO/Founder Al Bentley.
 I almost take didn’t the job, but fortunately said yes, and it was an excellent professional decision.
 Later, Al took a chance on me and I became Content Lead, a position I held until I left.

 Wait, but aren’t those robo articles really bad?

 No. To view them as “bad” is to misunderstand the purpose.
 The purpose is to provide structured, timely information in an easily accessible format to investors.
 If you want to know the ownership structure of XYZ company without calculating it yourself – there’s a Simply Wall St article for that.
 If you want to know what analysts are forecasting for next year & if the forecasts have changed – there’s a Simply Wall St article for that.
 Yes, they are “robo”, but you know what you are dealing with and you get the information fast, in an attractive format, with no hidden agenda, literally for free.
 Simply Wall St doesn’t recommend or promote stocks, and the only way revenue is generated is via individual subscriptions to the analysis platform (this could have changed since I left).

 The numbers don’t lie.
 When I left, the articles attracted well over ten million unique readers a month just in the USA.
 Many of these were repeat readers.
 The majority of readers read each article to the end.
 Simply Wall St is one of the largest financial publishers in the world, and the information is free.
 Not bad for robo, eh?